-- I signed for an MA in Anthropology (which, unfortunately, had to let go).
+- I signed up for an MA in Anthropology (which, unfortunately, I had to let go of).

-If you ask when I had the time, the answer is simple: you always have the time, what matters is where you choose to invest it.
+If you ask when I had the time, the answer is simple: you always have the time; what matters is where you choose to invest it.
 I entirely dropped Facebook or any other social media (unless I used it for work) and any activity that didn’t fit my values.
-It sounds a little harsh, but I feel much better at the end of the day if I got something important done, versus if I just watched Netflix or scrolled Facebook (by the way, you need time to rewind, so make sure you fit that in).
+It sounds a little harsh, but I feel much better at the end of the day if I get something important done versus if I just watched Netflix or scrolled Facebook (by the way, you need time to rewind, so make sure you fit that in).

 I had the time of my life.
-The ladies I met through Girls Who Code were remarkable, I am still humbled thinking of their zest to learn, capabilities and drive to push forward STEM careers in Romania.
+Although the ladies I met through Girls Who Code were remarkable, I am still humbled thinking of their zest to learn, capabilities and drive to push forward STEM careers in Romania.

 There is a caveat here.
-As you probably notice, I started a lot of things and some of them I dropped.
-It’s also important to prioritise, and know when to let go of things (you can go back to them later, as I just finished the MITx Python course this year, but I’ve been working with Phython last year also, so I needed to prepare better), and you need to know when something is too much (you’re not ready, you need other learnings before, you need preparation, training, etc.).
+As you probably noticed, I started many things and dropped some of them.
+It’s also essential to prioritise and know when to let go of things (you can go back to them later, as I just finished the MITx Python course this year, but I was working with Python last year also, so I needed to prepare better).
+You need to know when something is too much (you’re not ready, you need other learnings before, you need preparation, training, etc.).
 You can’t run a marathon after doing two 5k runs.
-So have patience, let go of things if your objective is in danger.
-If they are important to you, you will go back to them.
+So have patience, and let go of things if your objective is in danger.
+If they are essential to you, you will go back to them.

-Everything I did put me on the path towards the career I have now.
-I didn’t know it back then, I was following my heart, but with a rational, structured and safe approach.
+Everything I did put me on the path towards my current career.
+I didn’t know it back then; I followed my heart with a rational, structured and safe approach.

 3. Take the plunge

 The following year I decided to move to Malaysia to be able to work for this incredible company called Mindvalley.
-This is a different journey on its own, with different learning and growth paths.
+This is a different journey with different learning and growth paths.

-I was able to make that decision and leave behind everything I’ve built and been working on for year because I went through a self-discovery journey and I was clear about what I value and how I want to apply it.
-I apply the same rationale to everything I do today: all my decisions have to fit my values and principles, which I carefully crafted based on my heart, strengths, career and financial goals (money is always an issue, I could never just jump into the unknown without a backup plan).
+I made that decision and left behind everything I’ve built and been working on for years because I went through a self-discovery journey and was clear about what I value and how I want to apply it.
+I use the same rationale for everything I do today: all my decisions have to fit my values and principles, which I carefully crafted based on my heart, strengths, career and financial goals (money is always an issue, I could never just jump into the unknown without a backup plan).

 Learn, learn, learn

 Living my values doesn’t make me feel I’m missing out on adventures.
-I enjoy reading a book on the terrace as much I enjoy visiting a new city; I enjoy playing with my son just as much as I enjoy meeting new people.
+On the contrary, I enjoy reading a book on the terrace as much as I enjoy visiting a new city; I want to play with my son just as much as to meet new people.

-It’s never too late (I started all that in my 30’s) so you can start searching, learning and get to find what makes you happy at any time.
-There is no such thing as being stuck, there are always ways to get out of it.
-All you need to do is hustle, as Gary Vaynerchuk (aka Gary Vee) says in this awesome Ted Talk from 2008 on doing what you love (I listened to his talk every time I felt like quitting, or tired, or just going back to a simples life):
+It’s never too late (I started all that in my 30s), so you can start searching, learning and finding what makes you happy at any time.
+There is no such thing as being stuck; there are always ways to get out of it.
+All you need to do is hustle, as Gary Vaynerchuk (aka Gary Vee) says in this excellent Ted Talk from 2008 on doing what you love (I listened to his talk every time I felt like quitting, or tired, or just going back to a simples life):